OVERVIEW OF THE ROLE

 - Volunteer of the month awards

-- Higher Education Achievement Record (HEAR), provided you are not receiving academic credit for your volunteering
+- Higher Education Achievement Record (HEAR), provided you are not receiving academic credit for your volunteering (therefore Sport Science students will be exempt from receiving this)

 You will be required to attend any training relevant to your role in line with the Leeds Sport minimum deployment guidelines for volunteers.

-- Gryphons in the Community volunteers are responsible to Suzzi Garnett, Sports Volunteering Officer in the Leeds Sport Team
+- Gryphons in the Community volunteers are responsible to Suzzi Garnett, Sports Volunteering Officer in the Leeds Sport Team & the named on-site project lead for each intervention

-- Following your online application you may be invited for an informal meeting or group briefing with the Sports Volunteering Officer to discuss the role
+- Following your online application you may be invited for an informal meeting or group briefing with the Sports Volunteering Officer to discuss the role.

 If you wish to apply for any of our Leeds Sport volunteering positions please complete the form below and a member of our team will be in contact with you.